 It is futile obtaining the capacitor from any of the usual hobby type electronics part suppliers because it will have insufficient dv/dt rating, and will eventually fail, no matter how high the working voltage.
 While points capacitors used for distributor ignition systems may look enticing, they have inadequate dv/dt rating.
 Electrolytic capacitors are the worst possible type one could choose.
 Not only are they for DC only, but are completely unsuitable for pulse circuits and will fail immediately.

 There are only a few kinds of capacitor which are suitable.
 The first is a polypropylene type available from Farnell and other specialised suppliers.
 However, its dimensions make it awkward to fit inside the box and it is rather expensive.

 The best type of capacitor is a Sprague “Orange Drop” which is available from several Model T parts suppliers; in particular Langs and Snyders.
 Unfortunately, some suppliers are still selling ordinary polyester capacitors which fail.
-These were also available direct from the original source, www.funprojects.com.
+Another type was also available direct from the no longer extant Fun Projects.
 Not only do these easily fit in the coil box, but they are very inexpensive; around $2.00 each.

 the correct capacitor was described further on the Fun Projects site.
 Essentially,

 the capacitor has to be able to tolerate a very high voltage within a very

 longer exists, but the correct capacitors are still available from Langs